Qarik-Group/operator-workshop/student/lab-2/README.md

 Another thing that's great with each command, is that a direct link to docs is at the top: https://bosh.io/docs/cli-v2

+First team again, with their deployments deleted, adds ten more points.

 ## BOSH-lite

-BOSH-lite changes the backend from being virtual machines to being containers.
+* BOSH-lite changes the backend from being virtual machines to being containers.
 Boom 1.

-You can create as many containers as your host can reasonably run.
+* You can create as many containers as your host can reasonably run.
 Boom 2.

-Your host machine can be on the cloud.
+* Your host machine can be on the cloud.
 Boom goes the dynamite!

 <img src="https://github.com/starkandwayne/operator-workshop/raw/master/images/dynamite.gif" width="608" height="320" title="Dynamite!">